InsertKoinIO/koin/README.md

 ### Injecting dependencies

 The `MyViewModel` component will be created with `Repository` instance.
-To get it from our Activity, let's inject it with the `by viewModel()` delegate injector (we can't create Activitiy instances):
+To get it from our Activity, let's inject it with the `by viewModel()` delegate injector (we can't directly create Activitiy instances from Koin):

 ```kotlin
 class MyActivity : AppCompatActivity(){